triv1um/triv1um.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a first year Ph.D. student at [Hong Kong Polytechnic Universtiy](https://www.polyu.edu.hk/).
-As a member of [The Little Design Lab](https://www.littledesign.org/), I'm advised by [Prof.Junnan Yu](http://www.junnanyu.com/).
+As a member of [The Little Design Lab](https://www.littledesign.org/), I'm advised by [Prof. Junnan Yu](http://www.junnanyu.com/).
 As a HCI researcher, my research interests center on human-machine collaboration, embodied interaction, and tangible interfaces.

 Short bio: I received my Bachelor's Degree in Industrial Design (B.E.) from Shanghai Jiao Tong University.
 I worked as a research assistant at Tsinghua University (Future Laboratory) in 2023.
 Previously, I spent a lovely exchange semester majoring in Interactive Media Technology and Product Design at KTH Royal Institute of Technology.